ozzymon/httpsvr/JP.md

 enough to drive JP go evil.
 They make JP solve their personal problems that have to be solved by themselves.
 I think, it's no use that JP is so evil because of Japanese people.

+Japanese people tend to love the gain without their responsibility, I think, impotent people makes their police impotent, too.